PoignardAzur/poignardazur.github.io/_posts/2022-02-23-rust-unsized-vars-analysis.md

 ## What are unsized variables?

-"Unsized variables" is a catch-all terms I'm using to point to the use of unsized types in locals, function parameters, and function returns.
+"Unsized variables" is a catch-all term I'm using to point to the use of unsized types in locals, function parameters, and function returns.
 Rust maintainers will usually refer to "unsized locals" and "unsized params" instead, but there's not a lot of formal documentation on the subject.

 What are unsized types, you may ask?